heroku-python/django-postgrespool/README.rst

 Django-PostgresPool
 ===================

-This is a simple Postgres Connection Pool backend for Django —  experimental, so use with caution.
+This is a simple Postgres Connection Pooling backend for Django.

-It's powered by the lovely and beautiful SQLAlchemy.
+It's powered by the lovely and beautiful SQLAlchemy and Psycopg2.

+**Experimental**: use with caution.

 Usage